Press Kit

 How long did the book take to produce?

-According to my records, my first email to an illustrator about this project was sent on June 6, 2021.
+According to my records, it was sent on June 6, 2021.
 The first email I sent to an illustrator who eventually joined the project was dated July 31, 2021.
 The first illustration was turned in November 3, 2021.

 During the course of the work, I continued to recruit more illustrators.
 The last illustrator to join the project joined on October 14, 2022.
-The final illustration was turned in on [TBD!]
+The final illustration was turned in on March 3rd, 2023.

 Why are you releasing the book when Covid is still an issue?